saramaiah/saramaiah.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
 I am a research assistant at Case Western Reserve University, working in the [Burberry Lab](https://burberrylab.org/) in the Department of Pathology.
 I am primarily interested in applications of computational biology and bioinformatics to neuroscience research.
-I am currently in the application process for M.D./Ph.D. programs, in which I plan to pursue clinical research in neurology.
+I'm currently working on packaging bioinformatics packages with Nix for inclusion in the nixpkgs repository.
+Look out for future posts detailing my experiences with Linux, package/project management, and current bioinformatics tools.